 The physical therapist's goal is to help you keep your pain under control, ensure you place only a safe amount of weight on the healing knee, and improve your strength and range of motion.
 When you are well under way, regular visits to the therapist's office will end.
 The therapist will continue to be a resource, but you will be in charge of doing your exercises as part of an ongoing home program.

 *Disclaimer:*The information contained herein is compiled from a variety of sources.
 It may not be complete or timely.
 It does not cover all diseases, physical conditions, ailments or treatments.
 The information should NOT be used in place of visit with your healthcare provider, nor should you disregard the advice of your health care provider because of any information you read in this topic.
-All content provided by eORTHOPOD® is a registered trademark of Medical Multimedia Group, L.L.C..
-Content is the sole property of Medical Multimedia Group, LLC and used herein by permission.
+All content provided by eORTHOPOD® is a registered trademark of Mosaic Medical Group, L.L.C..
+Content is the sole property of Mosaic Medical Group, LLC and used herein by permission.